numalariamodeling/FE-2023-examples/README.md

 </p>
 </details>

+## Week 2: Building Blocks

+This week's first exercise demonstrates how to create input files, such as demographics and climate files, and how to incorporate these into the simulation.
+The exercise further introduces how to modify config parameters (i.e. population size or simulation duration)

+This week's second exercise focuses on adding reporters and observing changes in simulation results based on the `InsetChart.json` and `MalariaSummaryReport.json` model outputs.

+**Instructions**

+Click the arrow to expand:
 <details><summary><span><em>Adding Inputs</em></span></summary>
 <p>

 This exercise demonstrates how to create demographics and climate files and how to incorporate these into the simulation as well as introducing how to modify config parameters (e.g. run number or simulation duration).
 Complete all of the steps below before running this next example.

 1. Extracting climate data & adding to simulations